RasyaDevansyah/WebsitePrintProject/README.md

 9. Find the file location of sumatraPDF.exe and copy the file location.
 10. Go back to visual studio code open the cloned repository.
 11. Open the file "Print.py" and paste the path to the variable sumatra_EXE_path (be sure to double up the back slash).
+12. Before running the website, search CMD in the search bar and open it
+13. type in this command "pip install pywin32" and hit enter.
-12. Open "upload.php", Right click and choose "PHP Server: Serve Project".
+14. After it is installed, go back to visual studio code and open "upload.php", Right click and choose "PHP Server: Serve Project".
-13. Then go to ports and forward the port 3000.
+15. Then go to ports and forward the port 3000.

 ## You're all Set!
 That should give you an url to your private domain where you can access the html.
 Try uploading a document and it will start printing on the computer.
 Although i wouldn't recommend making it public since you are running a website on your computer there will be bound to have vulnerabilities.
 If you do want to make it public send the link to someone you trust.